alekseigrindev/distanceTestCase/README.md

 Here is a list of points:
 - Look at the current algorithm implementation and propose a way(s) to improve it (no coding needed here)
 - Refactor code (feel free to change anything)
 - Add tests.
-For testing purposes you can add any testing library you want.
+For testing purposes you can add any testing library you want.# distanceTestCase